Roasted Garlic and Tomato Bread

 2. In a food processor, add the butter, olive oil, tomatoes, garlic, salt and pepper.
 Puree.

 3. Smear both sides of each slice of bread, still attached in the loaf (see Note again) with the garlic butter mixture.
-Place each loaf on a piece of tin foil, and pull the edges up, but don’t wrap it fully.
+Place each loaf on a piece of tin foil, and pull the edges up, but don’t wrap it fully (see the photos).

 4. Bake for 20 to 25 minutes until the outside is crispy.
+Sprinkle on the cheese if desired and return to the oven for one more minute.
 Serve hot.